amphp/websocket-server/README.md

 composer require amphp/websocket-server
 ```

-> Currently this library is undergoing a RC phase on a push to 2.0!
-Please check out the 2.0 RC and let us know if you
-> have any feedback.

 ## Documentation

 The documentation for this library is currently a work in progress.
 Pull Requests to improve the documentation are